 MMR for older children

-Children of any age up to 18 who missed, or only partially completed, their earlier MMR vaccination, can have a 'catch-up' vaccination on the NHS.
+Children of any age up to 18 who missed, or only partially completed, their earlier MMR vaccination, can have a "catch-up" MMR vaccination on the NHS.

 If you know, or suspect, your child hasn't been fully immunised, arrange with your GP for them to have a catch-up MMR vaccination,

-If you are a woman thinking about getting pregnant you may need to be vaccinated if you have low levels of rubella antibodies or you haven't had a rubella or MMR vaccination before.
+If you are a woman thinking about getting pregnant you may need MMR vaccination if you have low levels of rubella antibodies or you haven't had a rubella or MMR vaccination before.

-Check with your GP if you're not sure whether you've had rubella or MMR.
-If in doubt, go ahead and have the MMR vaccination, it won't harm you to have a second vaccination.
+Check with your GP if you're not sure whether you've had MMR.
+If in doubt, go ahead and have the MMR vaccination.
+Even if you've had it before, it won't harm you to have a second or even third course of the vaccination.

 Read more about when the MMR vaccine is needed.